 - SFX Cinema -The cinema has a luxurious feel and shows the latest English and Thai films.
 Address: SFX Cinema: Maya Lifestyle Shopping Mall, #55, M. 5, Huay Kaew Rd., T. Chang Phuak, A. Muang, Chiang Mai 50300

 Are you visiting Krabi?
 Then you must visit one of the best Krabi night markets

 10 Pin Bowling in Chiang Mai

 10 Pin bowling is a great family activity to do with teenagers.
-There is nothing like a bit of family competition and 10 pin bowling in Chiang Mai is just the thing.
-Strikes, Spares, gutter balls are all part of the action.
-To be honest the weather in Thailand is very hot and indoor activities like bowling are a great option.
+There is nothing like a bit of family competition and 10-pin bowling in Chiang Mai is just the thing.
+Strikes, spares, and gutter balls are all part of the action.
+To be honest, the weather in Thailand is very hot and indoor activities like bowling are a great option.
 Find a place to bowl below.

 - Lanna Bowling Centre – Sri Poom Road, Chiang Mai, Thailand

 - Buddy Bowl – 21 Huay Kaew Rd, Tambon Su Thep, Mueang Chiang Mai District, Chiang Mai 50200, Thailand.

 Going to the Gym in Chiang Mai